Skip to content

 2. FAQ content in plain language

-FAQ schema is the closest thing to a cheat code for AI visibility.
-Each question becomes a discrete answerable unit that AI engines extract verbatim.
+Plain-language FAQ content is one of the most extractable formats for AI answers — each question is a discrete, quotable unit, and the FAQ content matters more than the schema markup.
 Aim for 8–15 FAQs on your site, each answered in 2–4 sentences, covering: location, facilities, dietary requirements, accessibility, check-in, parking, dogs, children, season, what's nearby.

 Our own FAQ (/faq) is structured exactly this way.